JiahaoShen0510/Algorithm-and-Data-Structures/README.md

 ### 08) Minimum Length Contiguous Subarray in Given Number:
 Calculate the minimum length of contiguous subarray which the sum of values greater or equal to the given number.

+### 09) Calculate Longest Length of Contiguous Strings:
+Calculate the longest length of contiguous unique strings in the given word.